nuagesdencre/CI_PracticalPython/README.md

     - Contact form:

-         I.Placeholders are in the input field to offer guidance as of how to fill them.
+         I. Placeholders are in the input fields to offer guidance as of how to fill them.

          II.
 When I submit an empty form, an error message about the required fields appears.